kcudding/ecotheory.github.io/teach/RIntro/logistic_regresson.md

 |   deep   |   1    |        NA        |           287.18           |        16.05         |

 Let's consider that filamentous diatom is our response variable of interest, as this food source is hard for zooplankton to consume.
 We will look at epilimnion temperature as a potential explanatory variable.

-First, let's create a copy of the original dataset so that we can introduce modifications but keep the original data in case we need it.

 Before we can get started with the analysis, we need to remove NA data.
 We will now do that for the potential response variable filamentous diatom column, and for the potential explanatory variable epilimnion temperature: